finos/waltz/waltz-service/src/main/java/org/finos/waltz/service/bulk_upload/README.md

 | Remove Relationship                    | N            | Column to indicate whether this relationship should be deleted.
 Takes values 'Y' or 'X'                                                                                                        | Y         |
 | < ASSESSMENT_DEFINITION >              | N            | Can be used to populate update assessment ratings for the relationship.
 Supports multi valued assessments separated by ';', values are the external id, code or name of the rating scheme item | A;B       |
 | < ASSESSMENT_DEFINITION > / < RATING > | N            | Can be used to populate update assessment ratings for the relationship.
 Supports comments in cell, or to add rating without comment use one of 'Y' or 'X'                                      | Y         |

+TODO: Upload Modes

+We need to this differentiate beteen the style of update to perform.
+Add only will preserve comments and assessments not listed.
+Replace will remove any existing extraneous comments/assessments that are not mentioned in the file.